nadia-solution-tracker/third-milestone-project/README.md

 - Tested the "like" button by clicking the thumbs up increments the total number of likes on that particular recipe
 - Tested that when a user logins in he/she is not able to like his/her own recipe.However user is given the option to like other registered user recipes

+Incoperated 404 Error handling in Flask.A 404 Error is showed whenever a page is not found.

 The **app.py** code has been tested for PEP8 requirements/Python code requirments <link>(http://pep8online.com/)

 **Testing of mongodb atlas changes**
 When a user...